Skip to content

 Frequently Asked Questions About Trinity School Admissions

-What does the Trinity School interview evaluate?
+What grades does Trinity School serve?

-Does Trinity have sibling and legacy preference?
+Does Trinity give preference to siblings and legacy applicants?

 About Oriel Admissions